loopstick/Mechatronics-CCA-Spring-2018/README.md

 	* And at other times by appointment

 ####Goals
-My goal is to teach you how to design, build, and debug mechatronic devices. i want to make the course as interesting and relevant as possible for you, so please ask questions and bring up topics you are curious about.
+My goal is to teach you how to design, build, and debug mechatronic devices.
+I want to make the course as interesting and relevant as possible for you, so please ask questions and bring up topics you are curious about.

 ####Github and Class Repository
 We will be using a cloud service called Github.
-Our repository is at: https://github.com/michaelshiloh/Mechatronics-Spring-2017
+Our repository is at https://github.com/michaelshiloh/Mechatronics-Spring-2017

 The class repository will be used to assign homework and reading